sudomesh/disaster-radio/README.md

 The pinouts for supported boards can be found in [firmware/esp32/config.h](https://github.com/sudomesh/disaster-radio/blob/master/firmware/esp32/config.h).

 DIO0 sends an interrupt from the LoRa transceiver upon Tx/Rx Ready on the radio.
-Chip selects can be used to explicitly switch between the LoRa tranceiver and the SD card; however, the SD card should be enabled by default, as the LoRa interrupt appears to handle enabling the tranceiver (note: this still needs to be thoroughly tested, what happens if you receive an interrupt while loading from the SD?).
+Chip selects can be used to explicitly switch between the LoRa tranceiver and the SD card; however, the SD card should be enabled by default, as the LoRa interrupt appears to handle enabling the transceiver (note: this still needs to be thoroughly tested, what happens if you receive an interrupt while loading from the SD?).

 # Initial Setup with PlatformIO